The Upright Breastfeeding Position

-Breastfeeding is one of the most common and natural acts in the world – but it takes practice!
+Breastfeeding is one of the world's most common and natural acts – but it takes practice!

 So let me introduce you to the upright feeding position.
 It is also called the Koala, Saddle position, or the Australian feeding position.

-If you’ve already had your baby, you would have soon realized that your little bundle of joy comes with likes and dislikes.
+If you’ve already had your baby, you will soon realize that your little bundle of joy comes with likes and dislikes.
 They can be extraordinarily feisty and demanding, especially if you are a few seconds late in whipping off your shirt and presenting them with your bosom.
-Some babies prefer to feed in the upright position, and some won’t latch in this position at all.
+Some babies prefer to feed upright, and some won’t latch in this position.

 The upright hold works very well for the slightly older baby, who can already hold their head up.
 If you have a particularly active baby who loves to look around, this location gives them a better view of their surroundings.

 - Painful nipples!
-This position helps reduce nipple pain and blocked ducts, and some babies latch very easily in this position.
-Some babies seem to inflict injury to just one part of the nipple, so changing their current position to the upright position may reduce the damage to that one area.
+This position helps reduce nipple pain and blocked ducts, and some babies latch very easily.
+Some babies seem to inflict injury to just one part of the nipple, so changing their current position to the upright position may reduce the damage to that area.

 - Forceful let-down reflex.
-It is fairly helpful to moms who have a strong let-down reflex as they can lean back and slow down the flow a little.
+It is helpful to moms with a strong let-down reflex as they can lean back and slow down the flow a little.
 It helps prevent the baby from choking and spluttering from fast-flowing milk.

-- If your baby is getting a little too heavy to hold in a cradle position, then the upright position may take a bit of strain off of your body.
+- If your baby is getting too heavy to hold in a cradle position, then the upright position may take a bit of strain off your body.

 - Mastitis and blocked ducts.
 This position drains the milk from the lower part of the breast, which could help moms struggling with blocked ducts or mastitis in this area.

 - Babies with runny noses or blocked ears.
-If your little one suffers from any mouth deformities or difficulties (cleft pallet, breathing, or swallowing issues) or you have a reflux baby – then this breastfeeding position may be beneficial.
+If your little one suffers from any mouth deformities or difficulties (cleft pallet, breathing, or swallowing issues) or you have a reflux baby, this breastfeeding position may be beneficial.

-- If your baby is particularly fond of being in the sling or pouch, this method of feeding fits perfectly, and the mom can nurse while standing or walking.
+- If your baby is particularly fond of being in the sling or pouch, this feeding method fits perfectly, and the mom can nurse while standing or walking.

 - One of the most important things is to make sure that your baby’s head and neck are supported and in alignment.